What is the Gangaur festival?

 When is Gangaur 2025?

-It is celebrated in March April month just after Holi and it commences after the 16th day of rituals.
-According to the Hindu calendar, the festival is celebrated on the third day of Shukla Paksha of Chaitra Month.
+It is celebrated in March or April month just after Holi, and it commences after the 16th day of rituals.
+According to the Hindu calendar, the festival is celebrated on the third day of the Shukla Paksha of the Chaitra Month.

-This year, the Gangaur Festival 2025 will be celebrated from 15 March 2025 to 31 March 2025.
-The royal procession will take place on March 31st and during the evening of April 1st this year.
+This year, the Gangaur Festival 2026 will be celebrated from 4th March 2026 to 21st March 2026.
+The royal procession will take place on March 21st, and during the evening this year.

 What does Gangaur mean?